 - Individual student recommendations for the current year are ratified at the Progression Board meeting each July and students are notified formally of the outcome.
 If the recommendation is 'Refer', a student will be asked to complete remedial work in July and August and then meet with their Supervisory Team and RDT.
 The student will then be considered by the September Reassessment Board. - Students are notified by email immediately after the Board of the recommendations agreed at assessment and reassessment.
-Students who are referred or deferred (because of an authorised interruption of study) will also receive copies by post. - The available recommendations are:
+Students who are recorded as 'referred' or 'interrupted' (because of an authorised interruption of study) will also receive copies by post. - The available recommendations are:

 PROGRESS TO NEXT ACADEMIC SESSION Student is progressing satisfactorily.
 If progress is slow or is giving cause for concern, but not to such an extent that the student should be prevented from progressing, these concerns should be documented by the supervisors or RDT on REPORT C with advice on the work required the following year.
 If necessary, specific action and deadlines should be provided to ensure that the student remains on schedule.
 CONTINUE TO MPhil ONLY (PhD via MPhil students only).
 If a student has successfully transferred to PhD but is not making sufficient progress, progression to the next academic session can be allowed on the basis that the target award is changed to MPhil.
 REFER This recommendation is used if a student has not yet made enough progress to justify continuing into the next academic session or where remedial work is required to get the project back on course.
 This work will be carried out over July and August and will be reassessed in September.
 Students will be automatically referred if i) they have not completed 'Research Programme Approval' or Transfer to PhD by the published deadlines, or ii) not taken part or completed the Annual Assessment of Progress Exercise.
 Students will be required to complete these processes successfully before progression can be confirmed.
-DEFER This recommendation is used for students who i) are on an authorised interruption of study as of 31 st May, ii) have returned from an authorised interruption of study since 31 st May and an assessment of progress has not yet taken place, iii) are due to return from an authorised interruption of study before the start of the next academic year.
-FAIL This recommendation cannot normally be agreed until a student has been given an opportunity to complete remedial work.
+INTERRUPTION OF STUDY , 0 FAIL This recommendation cannot normally be agreed until a student has been given an opportunity to complete remedial work.
 If progress is still unsatisfactory at the Reassessment Board, a fail recommendation will be agreed.

 REPORT A: End-of-Year Student Self-Assessment Report Provide comments below.
 Each section can be expanded as required.
 1. Provide a summary of work undertaken during the year, including a summary of your achievements and plans.
 Students who have recently completed 'Research Programme Approval' or Transfer to PhD can provide a short summary of work undertaken since this activity.
+Short summary of work undertaken singe this delivity.
 2. Evaluate the extent to which you have met the research objectives which were agreed with your supervisory team for this academic year or at the start of your programme.
-Reflect on your progress, especially on actions taken to meet identified learning and skills development needs (eg what were the key learning points from your training programme).
+3. Reflect on your progress, especially on actions taken to meet identified learning and skills development needs (eg what were the key learning points from your training programme).
 4. Identify your strengths, weaknesses, opportunities, and problems identified this year.
-5. Evaluate the skills training you have undertaken this year, including Induction (as appropriate).
+5. Fredricks the abilla training years have up destation this year in ability to be distributed to a superagricular 5.
+Evaluate the skills training you have undertaken this year, including Induction (as appropriate).